yuhuihui2011/VaSP/README.md

 # vasp
 Quantification and Visulization of Variations of Splicing in Population

 ## Introduction

-**VaSP** is an R package for discovery of genome-wide variable splicing events from short-read RNA-seq data.
-Based on R package [Ballgown](https://github.com/alyssafrazee/ballgown), VaSP calculates Single Splicing Strength (3S) score of any intron by the junction count normalized by the gene-level average read coverage (score=junction count/gene-level average read coverage).
+**VaSP** is an R package for the discovery of genome-wide variable splicing events from short-read RNA-seq data.
+Based on R package [Ballgown](https://github.com/alyssafrazee/ballgown), VaSP calculates the Single Splicing Strength (3S) score of an intron by the junction count normalized by the gene-level average read coverage (score=junction count/gene-level average read coverage).
 The 3S scores can be used for further analysis, such as differential splicing analysis between two sample groups and sQTL (splicing Quantitative Trait Locus) identification in a large population.
-The VaSP package provides a function to find large-effect differential splicing events without the need of genotypic information in an inbred plant population, so called genotype-specific splicing (GSS).
-Integrated with functions from R package [Sushi](https://github.com/dphansti/Sushi), VaSP package also provides function to visualization of gene splicing information for publication-quality multi-panel figures.
+The VaSP package provides a function to find large-effect differential splicing events without the need of genotypic information in an inbred plant population, so-called genotype-specific splicing (GSS).
+Integrated with functions from R package [Sushi](https://github.com/dphansti/Sushi), VaSP package also provides a function to visualize gene splicing information for publication-quality multi-panel figures.

 ## Installation